Raising of Jairus' daughter: The bleeding woman

-In Mark and Luke, the woman's act of touching his cloak appears to disturb Jesus, who seems agitated or even angry (given the mention that the woman φοβηθεῖσα καὶ τρέμουσα 'trembled in fear' at his reaction), as he feels (Mark) or says (Luke) that 'power had gone out of him/me'.
-Jesus asks around the crowd 'Who touched me/my clothes?'
-Luke claims that all those in the crowd denied they did it, and has Peter say that crowds are pressing against Jesus (Mark only reports the latter, from the mouths of 'the disciples').
+In Mark and Luke, the woman's act of touching his cloak appears to disturb Jesus, who seems agitated or even angry (given the mention that the woman φοβηθεῖσα καὶ τρέμουσα 'trembled in fear' at his reaction), as he feels (Mark) or says (Luke) that "power had gone out of him/me".
+Jesus asks around the crowd: "Who touched me/my clothes?"
+Luke claims that all those in the crowd denied they did it, and has Peter say that crowds are pressing against Jesus (Mark only reports the latter, from the mouths of "the disciples").
 Unsatisfied, Jesus keeps inspecting the crowd until the now-healed woman, trembling in fear, falls at Jesus' feet and admits that it was her.
-Jesus answers: 'Daughter, your faith has healed you.
-Go in peace (and be freed from your suffering)', concluding the Markan and Lukan bleeding woman accounts (Mark 5:25–34, Luke 8:43–48).
+Jesus answers: "Daughter, your faith has healed you.
+Go in peace (and be freed from your suffering)", concluding the Markan and Lukan bleeding woman accounts (Mark 5:25–34, Luke 8:43–48).

 Daughter reported dead

-In Mark's and Luke's narrative, '[people] come' (Mark: ἔρχονται, plural) or 'someone comes' (Luke: ἔρχεταί τις, singular) with the news that Jairus' daughter had died, and Jairus is advised not to trouble Jesus any further.
+In Mark's and Luke's narrative, "[people] come" (Mark: ἔρχονται, plural) or "someone comes" (Luke: ἔρχεταί τις, singular) with the news that Jairus' daughter had died, and Jairus is advised not to trouble Jesus any further.
 However, Jesus responds: "Don’t be afraid; just believe", with Luke extending the quote with "and she will be healed/saved" (σωθήσεται).
-When arriving at Jairus' house, Jesus does not let anyone follow him inside 'except Peter, James and John, the brother of James', with Luke adding 'and the father of the child and the mother', later also added by Mark (Mark 5:35–37,40; Luke 8:49–50).
+When arriving at Jairus' house, Jesus does not let anyone follow him inside "except Peter, James and John, the brother of James", with Luke adding "and the father of the child and the mother", later also added by Mark (Mark 5:35–37,40; Luke 8:49–50).

 In Matthew's account, the daughter was already dead from the start, so this event does not happen.
-Moreover, Matthew's Jesus 'allows no bystanders to witness Jesus performing the resurrection miracle (Mt.
-9.25)'.
+Moreover, Matthew's Jesus "allows no bystanders to witness Jesus performing the resurrection miracle (Mt.
+9.25)".

-Jesus raises daughter
+Jesus raises the daughter

 At Jairus' house, Mark and Luke report that Jesus "saw a commotion, with people crying and wailing loudly" (Mark 5:38; Luke 8:52 NIV); according to Matthew, he "saw the noisy crowd and people playing pipes" (Matthew 9:23 NIV).
-He informed all those present that the girl was not dead but asleep; in Matthew, Jesus even tells the crowd to 'Go away'.
-But the crowd laughed at Jesus.
-Mark says Jesus put the crowd outside; Matthew confirms this happens without mentioning who does it; Luke doesn't report it, but instead emphasises that the crowd 'knew she had died'.
+He informed all those present that the girl was not dead but asleep; in Matthew, Jesus even tells the crowd "Go away".
+But the crowd laughs at Jesus.
+Mark says Jesus put the crowd outside; Matthew confirms this happens without mentioning who does it; Luke doesn't report it, but instead emphasises that the crowd "knew she had died".